-C. CPDLC, an asynchronous non vocal system
+C. CPDLC, an asynchronous system

 Our panorama could not be complete without considering the link with the aircrafts.
 In ODS, this link is achieved through the radio and is supported by the radar display.
 This fits well in an aircraft-centred system.
-However, the observation of the possibilities and limits of CPDLC (Controller Pilot Datalink Communication) brings new elements to take into account.
+However, the observation of the possibilities and limits of CPDLC which introduces data-link communications between controllers and aircrafts brings new elements to take into account.

 First, the non-vocal aspect of CPDLC may create some conflicts due to unsynchronized actions between tactic and planner controllers.
-For example, the planner controller may accept a coordination request through OLDI/SYSCO for an aircraft to FL300 and whereas the tactic controller sends a CLIMB TO 300 message to another aircraft.
+For example, the planner controller may accept a coordination request for on aircraft AFR2010 to FL300 and whereas the tactic controller sends a CLIMB TO 300 message to IBE1815.
 This could create a conflict between these two aircrafts.
-As all these actions were non-vocal, the two controllers could not prevent this conflict before it is created.
+As all these actions were non-vocal, the two controllers could prevent this conflict before it is created.